Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 * Shows the first monolingual definition (if not found, uses the first bilingual definition)
 * All other definitions in collapsable fields

-Anything field with a * are binary fields, and **should be configured to each user's personal preferences.** I personally like separating the pitch accent card by default, hence my normal setup has the `PASeparateSentenceCard` field filled in (say, with `1` in Yomichan).
+Anything field with a * are binary fields, and **should be configured to each user's personal preferences.**
 More info on how to configure the default values is shown (TODO)

 Note that markers like `{jpmn-primary-definition}` is not provided by Yomichan by default.
-This will be explained in the section below.
+See the section below to make these markers usable.

 ## Yomichan Templates
-Yomichan supports user inserted template code that allows the automatic separation of bilingual and monolingual dictionary definitions, among other things.
+Yomichan supports user inserted template code that allows the automatic separation of bilingual and monolingual dictionary definitions, among many other things.
-I created some templates to do exactly just that.

 To make the new markers usable, do the following:
 * Navigate to Yomichan Settings.